sig-net/mpc/README.md

     Request parameters: access_token, public_key
     Response: status

-## OAuth authentication
+## OIDC (OAuth 2.0) authentication
 We are using OpenID Connect (OIDC) standard to authenticate users (built on top of OAuth 2.0).

-Check OIDC s tandard docs [here](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) and Google OIDC docs [here](https://developers.google.com/identity/protocols/oauth2/openid-connect)
+Check OIDC standard docs [here](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) and Google OIDC docs [here](https://developers.google.com/identity/protocols/oauth2/openid-connect)

+### Client integration
 There are several ways to get and use the ID token.
-We are using what is called the [server flow](https://developers.google.com/identity/protocols/oauth2/openid-connect#server-flow).
+The flow that we are using is called the "server" flow, you can find more info [here](https://developers.google.com/identity/openid-connect/openid-connect#authenticatingtheuser).
+The system will be able to process any token that is following the core OpenID Connect standard.
+In order to recieve the ID token from OpenID provider you will need to include the `openid` scope value to the Authorization Request.

+### Server integration
-Internally, we are identifiying users by their issuer id (iss) and their unique ID (sub) separated by a colon: `<issuer_iss>:<user_sub>`.
+Internally, we are identifiying users by their issuer id (iss) and their unique ID (sub) retrieved form the ID token and separated by a colon: `<issuer_iss>:<user_sub>`.
 It means that each recovery method (like GitHub abd Google) is separated from one another even if they have the same email.